 Bridges are also key to the way we move and serve as an important tool for many commuters.
 Despite this, how often do you read a piece extolling the greatness of bridges, or hear an ode to their wonders?
 Not often enough, by our measure.
 Let’s correct that, shall we?
 Here’s a quick sampling of the biggest bridges out there.

-Longest Suspension Bridge: Akashi Kaikyo Bridge
+Akashi Kaikyo Bridge

-|Japan||1998||2.4 miles||Satoshi Kashima|
+|Japan||1998||2.43 miles||Satoshi Kashima|

-Suspension bridges are, arguably, the most interesting type of bridges.
-Think about it: a giant structure of wires and pylons manipulating tension and compression to allow for a single span of heavy road material to be suspended in air, thus letting it bridge wide chasms and bodies of water.
-The Golden Gate Bridge is perhaps the most iconic of this style of bridge, but it’s Akashi Kaikyo Bridge — aka the Pearl Bridge — that holds the title for the world’s longest suspension bridge.
-This 2.4 mile-long bridge reaches across the Akashi Strait, connecting the city of Kobe on the Honshu mainland with Awaji Island.
+Suspension bridges are feats of architectural engineering.
+Think about it: A giant structure of wires and pylons manipulating tension and compression to allow for a single span of heavy material to be suspended in air, thus letting it bridge wide chasms and bodies of water.
+The Golden Gate Bridge is a suspension bridge, but the Akashi Kaikyo Bridge (aka the Pearl Bridge) holds the title for the world’s longest.
+This 2.4-mile-long bridge spans the Akashi Strait, connecting the city of Kobe on the Honshu mainland with Awaji Island.
 Since 1998, the bridge has carried six lanes of traffic and approximately 23,000 cars a day between the two towns.

-Longest Continuous Bridge Over Water: Lake Pontchartrain Causeway
+Lake Pontchartrain Causeway

 |Louisiana, United States||1956||23.87 miles||Louisiana Bridge Company|